-While Siebert and Marks were traveling from site to site, Tracker for ArcGIS was automatically pushing a live feed of their current location and a bread crumb trail of where they had been for Goldsmith to view.
+While Siebert and Marks were traveling from site to site, ArcGIS Tracker was automatically pushing a live feed of their current location and a bread crumb trail of where they had been for Goldsmith to view.
 This helped him see how the students were progressing across the watershed throughout the week.
 From a safety perspective, he always knew where they were in case the students, who had never been to Puerto Rico before, ran into any emergencies in the field.

-The data from Collector and Tracker for ArcGIS can be visually overwhelming.
-To make it easier for Goldsmith to understand and monitor the students' progress, Siebert created a dashboard using Operations Dashboard for ArcGIS.
+The data from ArcGIS Collector and ArcGIS Tracker can be visually overwhelming.
+To make it easier for Goldsmith to understand and monitor the students' progress, Siebert created a dashboard using ArcGIS Dashboards.
 When confronted with too much data, a dashboard is an excellent way to share information effectively to those who manage complex or multipart projects.
-As the students finished sampling at a site, the data logged with Collector would appear on Goldsmith's dashboard, and the sample location's color would change from red to yellow on the map.
+As the students finished sampling at a site, the data logged with ArcGIS Collector would appear on Goldsmith's dashboard, and the sample location's color would change from red to yellow on the map.
 A gauge widget showed the overall progress for the entire trip, and a list widget gave a quick snapshot of the data from each completed site.
 If Goldsmith wanted to know more about a sample location, he could click on a point and see the associated field notes and photos.
-The bread crumb trail created by Tracker for ArcGIS was also added.
+The bread crumb trail created by ArcGIS Tracker was also added.
 Finally, Goldsmith wanted to monitor the United States Geological Survey (USGS) river gauges that are present in the watershed.
 This valuable, real-time Live Stream Gauges dataset was added to the dashboard with a few clicks using ArcGIS Living Atlas of the World, Esri's curated library of authoritative data available to all users.
 He could select a USGS gauge and view the most recent river information, including readings and hydrographs, in seconds.
 This dashboard, accessible on any device with an Internet connection, helped him keep track of the team, their work, and other external environmental factors.
 "Being able to simultaneously observe their real-time observations along with the regional USGS gauging data allowed us to alter our sampling campaign to better assess these watersheds," stated Goldsmith.

 Still, Goldsmith did not have time to be constantly watching the dashboard, so the team decided to send him an email every time their work at a sample location was completed.
 This process was automated using webhooks.
-Webhooks allow a fieldworker to send emails automatically with Survey123 for ArcGIS.
+Webhooks allow a fieldworker to send emails automatically with ArcGIS Survey123.
 Siebert or Marks would fill out a simple survey, where they selected the name of the sample location they just finished from a preconfigured drop-down list.
-Survey123 would take their survey answer, turn it into an email, and with Microsoft Flow's webhook functionality, send an email to Goldsmith.
+ArcGIS Survey123 would take their survey answer, turn it into an email, and with Microsoft Flow's webhook functionality, send an email to Goldsmith.
 He would then know that he could check the dashboard to see the most up-to-date field records and look for any potential discrepancies with the data before the team moved to the next site, saving time.
 There were added benefits to the notifications as well.
 "The e-mail notifications that kept me aware of their progress also provided peace of mind.
 If I did not receive one in the expected time frame, I could check the tracker to see if they were en route to the site or had run into difficulties at the site itself," stated Goldsmith.

 The Power of Analysis

 After the completion of field data collection, the team leveraged other aspects of the Esri platform to offer insights about their watershed's dynamic environment, including the impacts of major storm events.
 In 2017, Hurricane Maria washed out parts of a recreational area in the neighboring Rio Yauco watershed while leaving a deep scar on the landscape.
-Using the drone photogrammetry software Drone2Map for ArcGIS, individual images were stitched together to create a large aerial photo and a digital terrain model of the site.
+Using the drone photogrammetry software ArcGIS Drone2Map, individual images were stitched together to create a large aerial photo and a digital terrain model of the site.
 By understanding the area's terrain before and after the storm, ArcGIS Pro can be used to calculate how the terrain changed and estimate the volume of earth that was washed out during the hurricane.
 As this study progresses, ArcGIS Pro will be used to analyze the field data that was collected.
 Understanding land-cover practices upstream of the sample locations will be essential in determining where conservation efforts are focused going forward.

 Thanks to the Geospatial Cloud and other Esri applications, understanding The Science of Where for a project has never been easier to establish.
 It might seem like a big step to retire the notebooks in favor of the newest mobile collection app.
 In fact, the change can be intimidating, but this digital transformation, coupled with the right technology, can make fieldwork easier and more efficient.
-The data collected with Collector for ArcGIS can be downloaded directly into a Microsoft Excel table for immediate analysis.
+The data collected with ArcGIS Collector can be downloaded directly into a Microsoft Excel table for immediate analysis.
 This seems simple, but if you collected data in a field notebook, you would still need to transcribe the field notes to a digital format before your analyses can begin.
 Why write down the same numbers twice?
 Or what if you lost your field notebook?
 Having data stored in the cloud offers peace of mind that your hard-earned data will not simply disappear.
 "I was a little hesitant to forgo the traditional methods of field note collecting at first but quickly realized the great potential of this new documenting system," stated Goldsmith.
 "Having this data stored in a centralized location from the time it is collected also saves time with data entry upon return from the field."